-Of all the clients in my case load/group, which ones seem to be making the most progress: Why are they progressing?
-What can I learn from this ?
-How can I use this informa ation to help others who are struggling?
-Of all the clients in my case load/group, which individuals/families seem to be struggling the most: or an one chemics in my case or all the thems if my case What is the goal for these households? or an one cromo in my case What is the goal for these households? or an one choice in my case What is the goal for these households? or an one crienta in my case.
+seload/group, which ones seem to be making the most progress :

+Why are they progressing?

+-

+What can I learn from t nis?

+How can I use this infor mation to help others who are struggling?

+Of all the clients in my ca seload/group, which individuals/families seem to be struggling the most:

 What is the goal for these households?

+What is the goal for these households?

+What is the goal for these households?

+What is the goal for these households?

+What is the goal for these households?

-What is the goal for these households? these individuals/families to meet their needs?
+How could I better as What is the goal for these households?

+How could I better as

+How could I better as